Austrian Airlines

 Flight Compensation

-Austrian Airlines' Vienna hub is a key Central European gateway — with a moderate rejection rate on EC261 claims.
+Austrian Airlines' Vienna hub is a key Central European gateway — where valid claims may require persistence.

 €600